writing, but more often than not, blogging competes for the time. April 1 is

 satisfaction, control mutuality, etc. Searls

-are right (no big surprise here), these factors do appear
+and Weinberger are right (no big surprise here), these factors do appear

 to correlate.
 Or at least they did in our study.
 I think time will show that